Metal Additive Manufacturing

 Commonly asked questions about Metal 3D Printing

-A green state part is how we refer to the printed part before it goes through the wash process
+A “green state part” refers to the printed part before it has undergone the washing process.

 Currently you can print Stainless Steel 17-4ph, Tool Steels A2,D2, H13, Copper and Inconel 625.